KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 | The Town | directedBy | Ben      |

-There is an interesting observation to be made regarding the triples presented in Table @tbl:rdf-example: it is not immediately apparent that they constitute a graph.
+There is an interesting observation to be made regarding the triples presented in [Table @tbl:rdf-example]: it is not immediately apparent that they constitute a graph.
 In fact, it is possible to have for example the object of one triple be the predicate of another, so the triples do not by themselves represent a graph in the traditional sense [@hayes2004bipartite].
-In the case of Table @tbl:rdf-example however, viewing the set union of subjects and objects as nodes, and the set of predicates as labeled edges, it is clear that the triples of Table @tbl:rdf-example induce the graph in Fig.
+In the case of [Table @tbl:rdf-example] however, viewing the set union of subjects and objects as nodes, and the set of predicates as labeled edges, it is clear that the triples of [Table @tbl:rdf-example] induce the graph in [Fig. @fig:rdf-example].
-@fig:rdf-example.

 ![Visualisation of Table 1](images/rdf-example.png){#fig:rdf-example width=40%}

-Another interesting observation is that Table @tbl:rdf-example looks similar to a traditional relational database table, and indeed, there are ways to implement RDF stores on top of a relational database system [@bornea2013building].
+Another interesting observation is that [Table @tbl:rdf-example] looks similar to a traditional relational database table, and indeed, there are ways to implement RDF stores on top of a relational database system [@bornea2013building].